MayaUWI/Maya.UWI.github.io/README.md

 * Update Semester GPA: Christopher's previous task SemesterGPACalculationTest.java covers the unitTesting for this task, so I figured I can do UI testing for this too.
 If sprint is done it will be moved to done as the unit test should suffice.
 ![Burndown Chart Update](image/bdc3.PNG)

+### 26th November 2018
+**Sprint last day**
+* Migrate UserControlTest from fork to Upstream/Azel branch
+* Honest thoughts: watching other's code is the hardest thing ever if you've always worked alone.
+* Circle CI states successful for User controll push but NULL Pointer Exceptions in Azel/Main.
+* Try to fix in fork